jamespan/investors-blog/_columns/Barrons_Weekly/2024-11-25/01-buy-google-alphabet-stock-price-ai-doj-break-up-calls-3ea5d918.md

 ---
-layout: content
+layout: post
 title: >-
   Google Will Survive AI and Breakup Calls.
 Why Alphabet Stock Could Gain 50%.
 date: 2024-11-22 00:30 -0500
 author:
 tags: ['Technology', "Barron's Stock Pick"]
+description: >-
-description: The company is facing pressure on two fronts—the government and a host of new AI-powered search rivals.
+  The company is facing pressure on two fronts—the government and a host of new AI-powered search rivals.
 It has the capacity to meet both challenges and continue to prosper.
 ---